hsuanchih/Scribbles/iOS-OSX/Event-Handling-And-Responder-Chain.md

 The application takes this path starting from hit-tested view to identify a responder willing to handle the event.
 If it reached the application delegate without finding one, then event discarded at last.

 ![Responder Chain](images/responder-chain.png)

+---
+## Designating a Responder

+A way to intercept event handling is to simply designate a responder object as the first responder.
+We've probably done this more than a few times in the past:
+* Calling [`becomeFirstResponder()`](https://developer.apple.com/documentation/uikit/uiresponder/1621113-becomefirstresponder) on a [text field](https://developer.apple.com/documentation/uikit/uitextfield) when the user taps the `Next` key on the keyboard to bring up the next input.
+* Overriding the [`canBecomeFirstResponder`](https://developer.apple.com/documentation/uikit/uiresponder/1621130-canbecomefirstresponder) and one of [`inputView`](https://developer.apple.com/documentation/uikit/uiresponder/1621092-inputview) / [`inputViewController`](https://developer.apple.com/documentation/uikit/uiresponder/1621117-inputviewcontroller) / [`inputAccessoryView`](https://developer.apple.com/documentation/uikit/uiresponder/1621119-inputaccessoryview) / [`inputAccessoryViewController`](https://developer.apple.com/documentation/uikit/uiresponder/1621124-inputaccessoryviewcontroller) properties on our [view controller](https://developer.apple.com/documentation/uikit/uiviewcontroller) to get that nifty UI in our chat app.

+Now we have a slightly better understanding of how everything comes together.